 In preparing the consolidated financial statements, management is required to make estimates and assumptions including, but not limited to, the fair value measurements of certain financial assets and liabilities, the allowance for loan losses, the evaluation of variable interest entities (VIEs), the impairment of assets other than loans, recognition of deferred tax assets, tax uncertainties, pension liabilities and various contingencies.
-These estimates and assumptions affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities and the disclosure of contingent assets and liabilities and the consolidated balance sheets and the reported amounts of revenues and expenses during the reporting period.
+These estimates and assumptions affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities as of the dates of the consolidated balance sheets and the reported amounts of revenues and expenses during the reporting period.
 While management evaluates its estimates and assumptions on an ongoing basis, actual results could differ materially from management's estimates.
 Market conditions may increase the risk and complexity of the judgments applied in these estimates.